MacLaurinGroup/mgapi/README.md

   // whether or not this test will stop other tests from running if it fails "stopOnFail" : false,

+  // Logs to the console the request/response data, so it is easier to develop your tests "output" : false,

   // details on the request
   "request": {

+    // custom JS handling before the request is made; see below "function onPreRequest(env,req)": "file://test.js"

     // the url to use, with the method then the uri. can use the env vars here "url": "POST ${env.config.url}/public/admin-user/login",